|Observing the Text!|

 Jesus Was Kingdom Centered

-Kingdom of God theology is rooted in the First (Old) Testament.
+Kingdom of God theology is rooted in the First (Old) Testament the Bible.
 The prophets declared the kingdom as a day in which men and women would live together in peace, where social problems would be solved, and evil would pass away (Isa.
 2.4; 1.6).

 In the Second (New) Testament and central to the ministry of Jesus was the concept of the kingdom of God.
 The authors of the Synoptic Gospels (Matthew, Mark, and Luke) filled their books with teaching about the kingdom and actions of the kingdom.
 They often summarized the material as the beginning of Mark illustrates.
 “Now after John had been arrested, Jesus went to Galilee and proclaimed the gospel of the kingdom of God.
 He said, “The time is fulfilled, and the kingdom of God is near!
 Repent, and keep believing in the gospel!”
 (Mark 1.14-15).
 Mark’s brief summary demonstrates the idea of the words (teachings) and works (actions) of Jesus.In the New Testament and central to the ministry of Jesus was the concept of the kingdom of God.
 Click To Tweet